tsnl/qy/doc/rambles-pt4-qrfis.md

 Library level DD is possible using existing 'type' system

+Alternatively, may be able to do DD with JAI-'using'-style statements (cf embedding structs in Go)

+Alternatively, may be best to use custom DD system for efficient method dispatch.

 ## QRFI p3: template generics

 Pretty straightforward, but only admit literal constants for evaluation.